Politics & Government

 Under President Donald Trump, philanthropic organizations like the Denver Foundation “are seeing increased demand because of the federal grants that were cut,” Antezana says.
 Local nonprofits with similar missions to Juntos Community have also reported losing access to federal funds.

-The Rocky Mountain Immigrant Advocacy Network offers free legal services and resources to immigrants, including in courts and detention centers; it counted a loss of $1 million in federal funding during 2025.
-The Village Exchange Center, a food pantry for immigrants in Aurora, reported losing a similar amount in April.
+The Rocky Mountain Immigrant Advocacy Network offers free legal services and resources to immigrants, including in court and at detention centers; it says it lost $1 million in federal funding during 2025.
+The Village Exchange Center, a food pantry for immigrants in Aurora, reported losing a similar amount.
 As many as 12,000 undocumented Coloradans lost federal health insurance subsidies in November.

 “From the inception, we knew that we weren’t going to get a lot of federal funding,” Antezana says.
 “Trump has really criminalized a lot of the areas that we support, including undocumented families.”

-Antezana says part of the message from Juntos Community on Thursday was that philanthropic organizations should expect immigrant-serving groups to rely on them.
-At these times, they also expect philanthropic groups to maintain support without conceding to federal pressure.
+Antezana says that part of the message Juntos Community wanted to deliver was that philanthropic organizations should expect immigrant-serving groups to rely on them.
+At these times, he adds, they also expect philanthropic groups to maintain support without conceding to federal pressure.

-Antezana says that Juntos Community is “better than a private attorney” at helping undocumented immigrants renew their DACA status, which is granted if they arrive in the U.S. before the age of sixteen and meet certain conditions, like graduating high school and having a clean criminal record.
+Antezana says that Juntos Community is “better than a private attorney” at helping undocumented immigrants renew their DACA status, which is granted if an immigrant arrives in the U.S. before the age of sixteen and meets certain conditions, like graduating high school and having a clean criminal record.
 Antezana is a DACA recipient from Bolivia.

-No new DACA applications have been approved since 2021, when a federal judge ruled the program unlawful and blocked the process, so DACA can only be renewed at this time.
+No new DACA applications have been approved since 2021, when a federal judge ruled the program unlawful and blocked the process; at this time, DACA status can only be renewed.

 GET MORE COVERAGE LIKE THIS